chr211/cyberTRIP/README.md

 using the local version instead of attempting to get it to work with Atlas.
 One major event was figuring out the best way to store the API key for the URL Scanner.
 There wasn’t much discussion about what the best way should be but more determine what ways it could be done safely.
-Chris eventually settled on saving it as an environment variable that would have to be stored on the server.
+We eventually settled on saving it as an environment variable that would have to be stored on the server.

 One change we decided to add later in the project was adding tasks to incidents.
 It seemed intuitive and useful so there wasn’t much debate on whether or not we would do it, just what the best way would be to add it.
 We ended up deciding that the Tasks would only be viewable when the associated